1919 Vorarlberg annexation referendum: Results

-The referendum was held on May 11 and showed that 80.7% of voters and a majority in 93 out of 96 municipalities voting in favor.
-The only municipalities with a majority opposing the proposal were Bludenz, Bolgendach and Hittisau.
+The referendum was held on May 11 and showed that 80.7% of voters and a majority in 93 out of 96 municipalities voting in favour.
+The only municipalities with a majority opposing the proposal were Bludenz, Hittisau and Bolgenach, which today is a part of Hittisau.
 The exact numbers for the referendum have been contradicted by several sources due to errors in the transmission of results from several municipalities, leading to manual corrections of previously printed announcements.
 According to Ulrich Nachbaur, head of the Vorarlberg State Archives, the final count was 48,302 yes and 11,552 no.